 At Panshanger Primary School the curriculum is based on the statutory guidelines for KS2, as outlined in the National Curriculum Framework, and is referenced to the learning objectives of the non-statutory KS2 Framework for Languages.
-At Panshanger we start our language teaching in EYFS, and continue through KS1 and KS2, with a scheme of work developed by the subject leader.
-It is our aim that the curriculum will:
+At Panshanger we start our formal MFL teaching at KS2 with the aim of :-

-- foster an interest in learning other languages
+- fostering an interest in learning other languages

-- stimulate and encourage children’s curiosity about language, in an enjoyable and engaging way
+- stimulating and encouraging children’s curiosity about language, in an enjoyable and engaging way

 In Key Stage 2, children have 45 minutes of discrete language teaching per week and additional follow-up activities, and will learn to: